SathyaBhat/sathyabh.at/content/weekly-notes-11-2024/index.md

 ### Link of the week

 > And now, ~4 years later, Hackintosh hits a brick wall of no easy WiFi options available, at all.
-Given how much of the macOS useful features is dependent on presence of particular WiFi chips
+Given how much of the macOS useful features is dependent on presence of particular WiFi chips.

 While I never dabbled in to Hackintosh, a fair few of my friends on Twitter did and it was interesting to see their progress.
 It seems now Hackintosh is [nearly dead](https://aplus.rs/2024/hackintosh-almost-dead/).

 ### Subscribe to my posts